puppetlabs/puppet-docs/source/hiera/2.0/custom_backends.markdown

 [merge_answer]: #backendmergeanswernewansweranswer

-The `Backend.merge_answer` method expects two hashes, and returns a merged hash using the [configured hash merge behavior](./lookup_types.html#hash-merge).
+The `Backend.merge_answer` method expects three arguments, and returns a merged hash using the [configured hash merge behavior](./lookup_types.html#hash-merge).
 If your backend supports hash merge lookups, you should always use this helper method to do the merging.

-`Backend.merge_answer` can also take an optional third parameter, `resolution_type`.
-If you're using `resolution_type`, you'll need to pass the `resolution_type` value you received in your `lookup` method.
-This allows you to set deep merge behavior on a per-call basis, rather than always using your configuration values.
-If no value is passed for `resolution_type`, the merge behavior from the Hiera config is used.
+In passing `resolution_type` to `Backend.merge_answer`, you'll need to pass, verbatim, the `resolution_type` value you received in your `lookup` method.

 From the json backend: